 - Street Team Youth Programs

 - Creating Support

 Joseph C. Corbin

 He was born in Chillicothe, Ohio, and since Blacks were excluded from public schools, his parents educated him at fee-paying institutions in the area.
-He went to the Ohio University at Athens and graduated from that institution in 1853.
-To finish paying for his education, he got a job clearing-house clerk in the Bank of the Ohio Valley, Cincinnati.
-About this time he received the degrees of A.M. and PhD. from his Alma Mater.
+He went to Ohio University at Athens and graduated from that institution in 1853.
+To finish paying for his education, he got a job clearinghouse clerk at the Bank of the Ohio Valley, Cincinnati.
+About this time, he received the degrees of A.M. and PhD. from his Alma Mater.

-In 1872, he went to Arkansas, worked for a brief time as a reporter for the Little Rock Arkansas Republican, and was elected and served (1873-1874) as superintendent of education.
-He was the founder and president of of Branch Normal College, the first African American institution of higher education in Arkansas.
+In 1872, he went to Arkansas, worked briefly as a reporter for the Little Rock Arkansas Republican, and was elected and served (1873-1874) as superintendent of education.
+He was the founder and president of Branch Normal College, the first African American institution of higher education in Arkansas.

-Corbin also taught in Missouri in 1874, but returned to the Razorback state to become principal of Branch Normal College (now the University of Arkansas Pine Bluff) from 1875 to 1902.
-During this time all the buildings for the institution were erected and a library, physical apparatus, and machinery were purchased.
-The contract for the main building of the university was also let and the building erected while he held the office of state superintendent.
+Corbin also taught in Missouri in 1874 but returned to the Razorback state to become principal of Branch Normal College (now the University of Arkansas Pine Bluff) from 1875 to 1902.
+All the institution buildings were erected during this time, and a library, physical apparatus, and machinery were purchased.
+The contract for the main building of the university was also let, and the building was erected while he held the office of the state superintendent.

-He was also principal of the Merrill Public School, Pine Bluff, AR.
+He was also the principal of the Merrill Public School, Pine Bluff, AR.
 On September 11, 1866, he married Mary J. Ward, a native of Kentucky, in Cincinnati.
-They had six children but only two survived.
+They had six children, but only two survived.

 Black Leaders of the Nineteenth Century.

 Copyright 1998, University if Illinois Press